Ovid/moosex-extended/README.md

 }
 ```

-**Warning**: setting the value via the constructor for the first time doesn't clone
+**Warning**: setting the value via the constructor for the first time doesn't
-the data.
-All other gets and sets will.
+clone the data.
+All other gets and sets will clone it.
+We need to figure out a
+clean, performant solution for this.

 # OBJECT CONSTRUCTION

 The normal `new`, `BUILD`, and `BUILDARGS` functions work as expected.
-However, we apply [<MooseX::StrictConstructor](https://metacpan.org/pod/%3CMooseX%3A%3AStrictConstructor) to avoid this problem:
+However, we apply [MooseX::StrictConstructor](https://metacpan.org/pod/MooseX%3A%3AStrictConstructor) to avoid this problem:

 ```perl
 my $soldier = Soldier->new(